Insurance and Fees

 6. Do you take Medicaid?

-If we are closed to Medicaid that month or you do not meet the criteria we have established for our practice, you are still welcome to become a patient, however you will establish as a self pay patient and be expected to pay in full at the time of service according to our standard fee schedule and we will not bill medicaid.
+Even though we are closed to Medicaid, you are still welcome to become a patient, however you will establish as a self pay patient and be expected to pay in full at the time of service according to our standard fee schedule and we will not bill medicaid.
 It will also be important to ensure that your medicaid card is not assigned to us.
+Labs and referrals can still be billed to medicaid even if we are the ordering physician.

 All conventional labs can be billed directly through your insurance by giving the lab your insurance card.
 If your insurance does not cover labs, your deductible is too high or you do not have insurance, we can offer you a special discounted rate.
 Please inquire about this with our front office.
 You will pay Family to Family directly at the time the labs are ordered and then take your requisition to the lab.
 These rates are up to 200% less than what you would pay out of pocket to the labs.